justincdalton/vibe-finder/README.md

 * Node.js - The app is built on node.js, so you will definitely need it installed
 * MongoDB - You will need MongoDB installed in order to run this app
-* Grunt - Grunt can be used to easily build and run the app with the command `grunt serve`
+* Grunt - Grunt is used to easily build and run the app
+* Bower - Bower makes it easy to get all of the required vendor scripts

+### Build and Run

+Getting the app running is very easy.
+First setup the node.js components:

+`
+npm install
+`

+Next pull down the vendor scripts with bower:

+`
+bower install
+`

+And finally run the app with grunt:

+`
+grunt serve
+`

 ### Next Steps